funstory-ai/BabelDOC-Assets/README.md

 # BabelDOC-Assets
-Font and other resource files relied on by BabelDOC
+Font and other resource files relied on by [BabelDOC](https://github.com/funstory-ai/babeldoc) and [pdf2zh](https://github.com/Byaidu/PDFMathTranslate)

+BabelDOC is a PDF translation library, pdf2zh is a PDF translation tool.

 ## Fonts and Licenses